Health Lope

 Are benign tumors harmful?

-Benign tumors, although they will not locally invade the tissue still, some of its types can produce a negative impact on health.
-The progression of benign tumors may produce a mass effect that can compress tissue and cause nerve damage.
-Benign tumors reduce blood flow to an area of the body, causing tissue death and organ damage.
-Tumors within an enclosed space, such as the respiratory tract, skull, sinus, or inside bones, show prominent negative impacts on an individual’s health status.
+They, although they will not locally invade the tissue still, some of its types can produce a negative impact on health.
+The progression of tumors may produce a mass effect that can compress tissue and cause nerve damage.
+They reduce blood flow to an area of the body, causing tissue death and organ damage.
+Tumors within an enclosed space, such as the respiratory tract, skull, sinus, or inside bones, negatively impact an individual’s health status.
 Benign brain tumors can be life-threatening but may not be life-threatening if they occur anywhere else in the body except the brain.

 Mechanism of benign tumors: